 Illustrations can play a key role in conveying the magic and wonder of the Tooth Fairy.
 How did you collaborate with illustrators to capture this in your book?

 I started writing Under My Pillow in February 2022.
 By September of that year, I was ready to bring an illustrator onboard and hired the very talented Aroba Sheikh.
-Aroba asked for the manuscript, a brief An illustration of Mom from Under My Pillowphysical description of the characters as I saw them in my head, and some inspiration images.
+Aroba asked for the manuscript, a brief physical description of the characters as I saw them in my head, and some inspiration images.
 I told her I imagined a blended family at the center of the story, which is why main character Sam doesn’t look exactly like her mom, and that diversity was key.

 I also sent an image of a real-life secretary bird to inspire Gordy’s look.
 Aroba and I went back and forth on a few iterations.
 At first, Aroba sent a drawing of the mom and she was buff and super-thin.
 I wanted the mom figure to be soft, sweet and curvy like many mothers so I asked her to redraw it and she nailed it the second time around.